-- R2P - Ready to Paint coating on thin gauge, the cold rolled product is an efficient solution to reduce environmental impacts at customer plant, for example for doors production.
+- R2P - Ready to Paint coating on thin gauge, the cold rolled product, is an efficient solution to reduce environmental impact at customer plants; for example, for door production.

-- Insulated sandwich panels are contributing to energy efficiency of the most demanding buildings, like cold rooms for food industry and supermarkets.
+- Insulated sandwich panels are contributing to energy efficiency in the most demanding buildings such as cold rooms for the food industry and supermarkets.

 “Safe Sustainable Steel” makes up the core values of ArcelorMittal.
-As such, our innovative products and solutions for construction are continuously contributing to the reduction of environmental impacts on buildings, all along their life.
+As such, our innovative products and solutions for construction are continuously contributing to the reduction of environmental impacts on buildings throughout their life.